support@meisterdrucke.com · 0043 4257 29415

 Photography · Vintage Photographs

 Women Working Despite Being Heavily Pregnant, at Globe Cotton Mill, Augusta, Georgia by Lewis Wickes Hine.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 women · pregnancy · women in the workplace · labourers · workers · cotton · cotton industry · textile mill · spinning · georgia · america · pregnant · childbirth · Private Collection / Bridgeman Images